atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFIGURATION.md

     Environment names should start with a letter and can contain letters, numbers, and dashes (`-`).
 The maximum value length is 24 characters.

+### EKS K8S API version

+`eks_version` is the supported EKS K8S API version.
+It must be a valid [EKS version](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html).
+!!! tip "Latest EKS version"

+  It is recommended to use the default value, however it is possible to override it to try a different (the latest) EKS version for experimental purposes.

 ### Region